DuncanWalter/spider-web/README.md

 - efficient: never duplicates work like `reselect`
 - lazy: never does work that won't be used like `reselect` and `mobx`
 - strongly typed: complete type coverage with `typescript`
-- time travelling: supports `redux` style time travelling\*
-- dynamic: code-split friendly
+- dynamic: code-split and tree-shake friendly
 - declarative: functional graph structure resembling observables
 - diamond-proof: properly handles diamond cases (unlike observables)
 - tolerant: supports mutable state slices for edge cases
-- extensible: operators and middleware\* support
+- extensible: support for custom operators

-\* Roadmapped features
+- agnostic: framework and library agnostic

 ## How does it work?